 Master of Arts (MA): Diplomacy Degree Overview

 Diplomacy programs are commonly offered in conjunction with related areas of study, such as international relations, law or military studies.
-These programs typically address interactions between nations in regards to subjects like culture, economy and defense.
-A Master of Arts in Diplomacy program takes approximately two years to complete and can lead to military and governmental careers.
-Most Master of Arts in Diplomacy programs offer foundational studies in diplomatic theory, as well as the concepts and practices related to the development of successful politics, society and economies.
+These programs address interactions between nations with regards to subjects like culture, economy and defense.
+A Master of Arts in Diplomacy program takes approximately two years to complete, and applicants must have completed undergraduate education.

-By studying historical and current international systems, students may gain an understanding of cultural and geographical complexities linked to both conflict and successful leadership.
 Many programs offer students the option to pursue a concentration area, such as international commerce, terrorism, foreign policy, conflict management or international law.
 A student may also choose to pursue a regional concentration in an area such as the Middle East, China or the United States.
-Along with leadership skills, students may become proficient in research, information literacy, debate, analysis, communications and critical thinking.

 An applicant to a master's degree program in diplomacy is required to hold an accredited bachelor's degree for admission.
 A specific undergraduate major is not typically required for entry to these programs.